Tiered vs Flat-Rate Subscription Database Design

 When engineering a Subscription Billing Architecture & Pricing Models foundation, teams must normalize pricing rules into queryable tables.
 This prevents schema drift as product requirements scale.

-This guide provides a step-by-step implementation workflow.
-It covers unified subscription databases that scale from simple flat-rate plans to complex tiered structures.
+This guide provides a step-by-step implementation workflow covering unified subscription databases that scale from simple flat-rate plans to complex tiered structures.
 The design ensures ACID compliance, idempotent billing cycles, and sub-50ms pricing resolution.

 Core Schema Design for Flat-Rate vs Tiered Models